-- Student must test out of Keyboard I in order to take private piano lessons. - + Requires passing grade to proceed to next level. - Elective choices guided by advisor for program recommendations. - Pt 100 Freedom is required to be taken in any of the first 4 semesters.
+- + Requires passing grade to proceed to next level. - \ Elective choices guided by advisor for program recommendations. - \ Pt 100 Freedom is required to be taken in any of the first 4 semesters.

 Bachelor of Church Music - Worship Pastor

 A minimum of 128 credit hours is required for the Bachelor of Church Music (Subject to Change)